ClusterLabs/pacemaker/cts/README.md

 ### Remote node testing

-If the pacemaker_remoted daemon is installed on all cluster nodes, CTS will enable remote node tests.
+If the pacemaker-remoted daemon is installed on all cluster nodes, CTS will enable remote node tests.

-The remote node tests choose a random node, stop the cluster on it, start pacemaker_remote on it, and add an ocf:pacemaker:remote resource to turn it into a remote node.
+The remote node tests choose a random node, stop the cluster on it, start pacemaker-remoted on it, and add an ocf:pacemaker:remote resource to turn it into a remote node.
 When the test is done, CTS will turn the node back into a cluster node.